 Urinary Issues and Constipation

 We are all in the same boat with some types of bladder issues.
-Whether you are stage 1 and endure BCG, or you have had your bladder removed and have all other types of issues.
-The aches and pains can really throw you for a loop, but, what do you do when constipation kicks in as well?
+Whether you are stage 1 and endure BCG or have had your bladder removed and all the other problems, the aches and pains can really throw you for a loop, but what do you do when constipation also kicks in?
 The true definition of constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
-From the definition alone, we can say that there are varying degrees of constipation.
+From the description alone, we can say that there are varying degrees of constipation.

 Constipation with bladder cancer can be horrendous!